 Khan Academy (Khanmigo)

-❌ Cons: Limited advanced courses, occasional response delays
+❌ Cons: Limited advanced courses, availability varies by region

 🎯 For: K-12 students seeking personalized tutoring, homework help

-Khanmigo represents Khan Academy’s entry into AI-powered tutoring, combining the organization’s extensive content library with GPT-4 technology.
+Khanmigo represents Khan Academy’s entry into AI-powered tutoring, combining the organization’s extensive content library with large language model technology.
 The system provides step-by-step guidance rather than simply delivering answers, scaffolding learning effectively.

 Carnegie Learning